 New tax relief rules

-Private and individual landlords used to be able to claim tax relief on mortgage interest payments and fees, as well as fees and interest incurred on loans to buy furnishings.
+Private landlords used to be able to claim tax relief on mortgage interest payments and fees, as well as fees and interest incurred on loans to buy furnishings.
 In 2015 however, the government made property rentals a much less viable option following the announcement that this was to be phased out.